Data center network architectures: Types of data center network topologies

-Types of Data center network
+Types of data center network architectures

-Three-tier DCN
+Three-tier

 The legacy three-tier DCN architecture follows a multi-rooted tree based network topology composed of three layers of network switches, namely access, aggregate, and core layers.
 The servers in the lowest layers are connected directly to one of the edge layer switches.
 The aggregate layer switches interconnect together multiple access layer switches.
 All of the aggregate layer switches are connected to each other by core layer switches.
 Core layer switches are also responsible for connecting the data center to the Internet.
 The three-tier is the common network architecture used in data centers.
 However, three-tier architecture is unable to handle the growing demand of cloud computing.
 The higher layers of the three-tier DCN are highly oversubscribed.
 Moreover, scalability is another major issue in three-tier DCN.
 Major problems faced by the three-tier architecture include, scalability, fault tolerance, energy efficiency, and cross-sectional bandwidth.
 The three-tier architecture uses enterprise-level network devices at the higher layers of topology that are very expensive and power hungry.

-Fat tree DCN
+Fat tree

-Fat tree DCN architecture reduces the oversubscription and cross section bandwidth problem faced by the legacy three-tier DCN architecture.
+The fat tree DCN architecture reduces the oversubscription and cross section bandwidth problem faced by the legacy three-tier DCN architecture.
 Fat tree DCN employs commodity network switches based architecture using Clos topology.
 The network elements in fat tree topology also follows hierarchical organization of network switches in access, aggregate, and core layers.
 However, the number of network switches is much larger than the three-tier DCN.
 The architecture is composed of k pods, where each pod contains, (k/2)2 servers, k/2 access layer switches, and k/2 aggregate layer switches in the topology.
 The core layers contain (k/2)2 core switches where each of the core switches is connected to one aggregate layer switch in each of the pods.
-The fat tree topology can offer up to 1:1 oversubscription ratio and full bisection bandwidth, depending on the each rack's total bandwidth versus the bandwidth available at the tree's highest levels.
+The fat tree topology can offer up to 1:1 oversubscription ratio and full bisection bandwidth, depending on each rack's total bandwidth versus the bandwidth available at the tree's highest levels.
 Higher tree branches are typically oversubscribed to their lower branches by a ratio of 1:5, with the problem compounding at the highest tree levels, including up to 1:80 or 1:240, at the highest levels.
 The fat tree architecture uses a customized addressing scheme and routing algorithm.
 The scalability is one of the major issues in fat tree DCN architecture and maximum number of pods is equal to the number of ports in each switch.